 The following are general password policies applicable for network, system resources and internet access use:

-Users must abide by policies stated in the
+Users must abide by policies stated in the WSU Computing and Telecommunications Account Policy Statement.

 CAMPUS passwords and user logon IDs should be unique to each authorized user.